thalidzhokov/prime-numbers-chrome-extension/policy-privacy.md

 ## 5. Permissions and Access

-Prime Numbers is a local popup utility and does not request unnecessary permissions unrelated to its functionality.
+Prime Numbers is a local popup utility and does not request host permissions or other access unrelated to its functionality.

 ## 6. Security

 Because user data is not transmitted to external services, there is no server-side exposure of user data by this extension.
-Users control what they enter.
+Users control what they enter and may copy the fingerprint report from the popup.

 ## 7. Policy Updates